-- G (networkx.MultiDiGraph) a projected graph - tolerance (float) nodes are buffered to this distance (in graph's geometry's units) and subsequent overlaps are dissolved into a single node - rebuild_graph (boo1) if True, consolidate the nodes topologically, rebuild the graph, and return as networkx.MultiDiGraph. if False, consolidate the nodes geometrically and return the consolidated node points as geopandas.GeoSeries - dead_ends (boo1) if False, discard dead-end nodes to return only street-intersection points - reconnect_edges (boo1) ignored if rebuild_graph is not True. if True, reconnect edges and their geometries in rebuilt graph to the consolidated nodes and update edge length attributes; if False, returned graph has no edges (which is faster if you just need topologically consolidated intersection counts).
+- G (networkx.MultiDiGraph) a projected graph - tolerance (float) nodes are buffered to this distance (in graph's geometry's units) and subsequent overlaps are dissolved into a single node - rebuild_graph (boo1) if True, consolidate the nodes topologically, rebuild the graph, and return as networkx.MultiDiGraph. if False, consolidate the nodes geometrically and return the consolidated node points as geopandas.GeoSeries - dead_ends (bool) if False, discard dead-end nodes to return only street-intersection points - reconnect_edges (bool) ignored if rebuild_graph is not True. if True, reconnect edges and their geometries in rebuilt graph to the consolidated nodes and update edge length attributes; if False, returned graph has no edges (which is faster if you just need topologically consolidated intersection counts).

-if rebuild_graph=True, returns MultiDiGraph with consolidated intersections and reconnected edge geometries. if rebuild_graph=False, returns GeoSeries of shapely Points representing the centroids of street intersections networkx.MultiDiGraph or geopandas.GeoSeries osmnx.simplification.simplify_graph(G, strict=None, edge_attrs_differ=None, endpoint_attrs=None, remove_rings=True, track_merged=False)
+if rebuild_graph=True, returns MultiDiGraph with consolidated intersections and reconnected edge geometries. if rebuild_graph=False, returns GeoSeries of shapely Points representing the centroids of street intersections networkx.MultiDiGraph or geopandas.GeoSeries